OXID-eSales/oxideshop-user-documentation/releases/releases-73/oxid-eshop-730.rst

 * Support for PHP 8.4 and PHPUnit 11
 * Registration of environment variables via `.env` file
 * Controllers can now be registered as dependency injection services

+.. todo: #DK,/#HR: are we going to mention the items in the changelog under changed (https://github.com/OXID-eSales/oxideshop-user-documentation/blob/b-7.3.x-en/releases/releases-73/oxid-eshop-730.rst)?
     * Raised the minimum required version of Symfony components to 6.4
-* Default value of blSkipDebitOldBankInfo set to true
+    * Default value of `blSkipDebitOldBankInfo` set to true
+    * Add to basket does not force a refresh of order confirmation step #0007254
+    * Optimized module installation/uninstallation process

 New and updated modules